backstage-technical-services/hub/docs/contributing/Development Workflow.md

 going on.

 > We enforce squashing and merging for all repositories to prevent
-> `master` from containing any merge commits, as this makes it hard to
+> `main` from containing any merge commits, as this makes it hard to
 > understand the history, and ensure that it is linear.

 #### Quality Assurance